This page is an index of ships by port rotation numbers drawn from the primary records of British shipping prior to 1855.

 There are two link icon buttons against each data item for the document sources:

+The Port Rotation Number Project began when Peter Hamersley contacted CLIP in the summer of 2020 suggesting an index to the port rotation numbers.
+He has worked with us on the hard slog of extracting the data which makes it all work.
 We have been delighted to work with him in developing what is a major step forward in researching the crew documents held in BT 98.